-5. Defense counsel's workload is controlled to permit the rendering of quality representation.
-Counsel's workload, including appointed and other work, should never be so large as to interfere with the rendering of quality representation or lead to the breach of ethical obligations, and counsel is obligated to decline appointments above such levels.19 In the absence of

-6. Defense counsel's ability, training, and experience match the complexity of the case.
-Counsel should never be assigned a case that counsel lacks the experience or training to handle competently, and counsel is obligated to refuse appointment if unable to provide ethical, high quality representation.22

-7. The same attorney continuously represents the client until completion of the case.
-Often referred to as "vertical representation," the same attorney should continuously represent the client from initial assignment through the trial and sentencing.23 The attorney assigned for the direct appeal should represent the client throughout the direct appeal.
-Except for emergencies, substitute or stand-in coursel should not be used as a routine method to handle additional cases.
-The client and the court are entitled to have the approved attorney prepare and handle the case.

-8. There is parity between defense counsel and the prosecution with respect to resources and defense counsel is included as an equal partner in the justice system.
-Public defense should participate as an equal partner in improving the justice system.24 There should be parity of workload, salaries and other resources between prosecution and defense in criminal cases in which the accused has been provided counsel at public expense.25 Assigned counsel should be paid a reasonable fee, taking overhead into consideration, and should be reimbursed for expenses.26 Where they exist, contracts with private attorneys for public defense services must never be let primarily on the basis of cost; and should specify performance requirements and the anticipated workload, and provide for contingencies such as excess cases, high profile or complex cases,27 and funding for expert and investigative services.28

-9. Defense counsel is provided with and required to attend continuing legal education.
-Counsel and staff providing defense services should have systematic and comprehensive training appropriate to their areas of practice and at least equal to that received by prosecutors.29

-10. Defense counsel is supervised and systematically reviewed for quality and efficiency according to nationally and locally adopted standards.
-The defender office (both professional and support staff), assigned counsel, or contract defenders should be supervised and periodically evaluated for competence and efficiency.30

-11. When there is a defender office, one function of the office will be to explore and advocate for programs that improve the system and reduce recidivism.
+- 6. Defense counsel's ability, training, and experience match the complexity of the case.
+Counsel should never be assigned a case that counsel lacks the experience or training to handle competently, and counsel is obligated to refuse appointment if unable to provide ethical, high quality representation.22 - 7.
+The same attorney continuously represents the client until completion of the case.
+Often referred to as "vertical representation," the same attorney should continuously represent the client from initial assignment through the trial and sentencing.
+The attorney assigned for the direct appeal should represent the client throughout the direct appeal.
+Except for emergencies, substitute or stand-in counsel should not be used as a routine method to handle additional cases.
+The client and the court are entitled to have the approved attorney prepare and handle the case. - 8.
+There is parity between defense counsel and the prosecution with respect to resources and defense counsel is included as an equal partner in the justice system.
+Public defense should participate as an equal partner in improving the justice system.
+Public defense should participate as an equal partner in improving the justice system.
+There should be parity of workload, salaries and other resources between prosecution and defense in criminal cases in which the accused has been provided counsel at public expense.
+Assigned counsel should be paid a reasonable fee, taking overhead into consideration, and should be reimbursed for expenses.
+Where they exist, contracts with private attorneys for public defense services must never be let primarily on the basis of cost; and should specify performance requirements and the anticipated workload, and provide for contingencies such as excess cases, high profile or complex cases, and funding for expert and investigative services.
+The country of the provide for complex cases, and funding for expert and investigative services. - 9.
+Defense counsel is provided with and required to attend continuing legal education.
+Counsel and staff providing defense services should have systematic and comprehensive training appropriate to their areas of practice and at least equal to that received by prosecutors.29 - 10.
+Defense counsel is supervised and systematically reviewed for quality and efficiency according to nationally and locally adopted standards.
+The defender office (both professional and support staff), assigned counsel, or contract defenders should be supervised and periodically evaluated for competence and efficiency.30 - 11.
+When there is a defender office, one function of the office will be to explore and advocate for programs that improve the system and reduce recidivism.
 The defense attorney is in a unique place to assist clients, communities and the system by becoming involved in the design, implementation and review of local programs suited to both repairing the harm and restoring the defendant to a productive, crime free life in society.